Lilongwe University of Agriculture and Natural Resources: Faculty of Postgraduate Studies

-AquaFish

-AquaFish is one of two Africa Centres of Excellence based in Malawi (the other, ACEPHEM, is based at the University of Malawi College of Medicine).

-Centre for Agricultural Research and Development (CARD)

 Controversies

-In December 2017, student protests over frequent power outages at the Bunda campus ended in property damages and an arrest of 46 students.
+In December 2017, student protests over frequent power outages at the Bunda campus.
+It ended in property damages and an arrest of 46 students.
 The campus was closed for some time.
 The Malawi Human Rights Commission that investigated the death of a student found that some students had been subject to torture or inhumane treatment by the police, but did not find the police responsible for the student's death.